 The Occupational Safety and Health Administration (OSHA) has defined benchmarking as:

-“A planned process by which an organisation compares its health and safety processes and performance with others to learn how to reduce accidents and ill health, improve compliance with health and safety law and/or cut compliance costs.”
+“A planned process by which an organization compares its health and safety processes and performance with others to learn how to reduce accidents and ill health, improve compliance with health and safety law and/or cut compliance costs.”

 Aims Of Benchmarking Process

-• Be cost effective, in terms of avoiding hazards and redesigning the safety practices
+• Be cost-effective, in terms of avoiding hazards and redesigning the safety practices

-• Improve cost effectiveness in managing risks
+• Improve cost-effectiveness in managing risks

-• Improve throughout health and safety system.
+• Improve throughout the health and safety system.

 • To indicate how you are performing.